Mell Mina

 Mell Karen Mina Ayoví (born 23 October 2002) is an Ecuadorian taekwondo practitioner.
 She won the silver medal in the women's 67 kg event at the 2022 South American Games in Asunción, Paraguay.
 She also won one of the bronze medals in her event at the 2022 Bolivarian Games in Valledupar, Colombia.

-In 2019, she competed in the women's featherweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
+In 2019, Mina competed in the women's featherweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
 She also competed in the women's 57 kg event at the 2019 Pan American Games held in Lima, Peru.
 In 2020, she competed at the Pan American Olympic Qualification Tournament in Heredia, Costa Rica hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

-She won one of the bronze medals in the women's 62 kg event at the 2022 Pan American Taekwondo Championships held in Punta Cana, Dominican Republic.
-A few months later, she competed in the women's lightweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
+Mina won one of the bronze medals in the women's 62 kg event at the 2022 Pan American Taekwondo Championships held in Punta Cana, Dominican Republic.
+A few months later, she was eliminated in her first match in the women's lightweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.

+In 2023, she competed in the women's lightweight event at the World Taekwondo Championships held in Baku, Azerbaijan.
+She was eliminated in her first match.